bheisler/blog-hugo-source/content/post/writing-raytracer-in-rust.md

 Then we pack the x and y components into a vector (z is -1.0 because all of our prime rays should go forward from the camera) and normalize it to get a nice direction vector.
 Simple, right?
-This is why the 2x2 screen 1 unit from the camera convention is convenient.
-If we'd used any other set of coordinates than (-1.0...1.0, -1.0...1.0) then the screen would be off center and/or we'd have to do more calculations to avoid distorting the image.
+This is why the 2x2 sensor 1 unit from the camera convention is convenient.
+If we'd used any other set of coordinates than (-1.0...1.0, -1.0...1.0) then the image would be off center and/or we'd have to do more calculations to avoid distorting it.

 We could actually stop here - this is a working prime ray generation function.
 However, it assumes that the image we're generating is perfectly square and that the field of view is precisely 90 degrees.
 It's probably worth adding a correction for other aspect ratios and different fields of view.

-To adjust for different aspect ratios, we just calculate the aspect ratio and multiply it by the x coordinate.
+To adjust for different aspect ratios, we calculate the aspect ratio and multiply it by the x coordinate.
 We're assuming that the image will be wider than it is tall, but most images are so that's good enough for now.
 If we didn't do this, the rays would be closer together in the x direction than in the y, which